josevnz/rpm_query/README.md

 # rpm_query

 This is a simple project that aims:
+* How to write a class that can query the contents of the RPM database
 * How to package and distribute a python application using setuptools
-* How to write nice command line arguments with argparse and rich
+* How to write nice command line arguments with argparse and rich, tkinter, DearPyGUI

 # Local installation